Maalox: Uses

 Maalox is used to treat moderate dyspepsia, which includes symptoms of a burning sensation in the stomach or chest area, bloating, and/or gas pain, especially occurring after meals.
 It is used in combination with oxycodone to treat esophageal pain in cancer therapy patients.
 It is also a common component of a GI cocktail used in emergency rooms.

 Maalox is used in scientific research to simulate for silt/mud/soil in water, along with other dissolved particulates.
 The particulate size exceeds 11 micrometres.

 Maalox can be used as a standalone antacid treatment or in conjunction with prescription strength medication such as proton pump inhibitors and H2 blockers.

-Activists in the United States, the Czech Republic, Venezuela, and Turkey have reported using Maalox or other antacid solutions diluted with water as a home remedy for tear gas attacks.
+Activists in the United States, the Czech Republic, Venezuela, Turkey and Greece have reported using Maalox or other antacid solutions diluted with water as a home remedy for tear gas attacks.

 Side effects

-Maalox generally doesn’t produce serious side effects in individuals who use it for less than two weeks, but some mild side effects may appear.
+Maalox generally does not produce serious side effects in individuals who use it for less than two weeks, but some mild side effects may appear.
 Possible side effects of Maalox include nausea, diarrhea, constipation, and headaches.
 These symptoms generally go away without further treatment.
 It may be necessary to contact a doctor if these symptoms become severe or persist for long periods of time.
 Maalox has been linked to phosphate deficiencies in some individuals as a result of the aluminum binding to phosphate in the stomach.
 This causes the body to flush out this important chemical which can lead to a deficiency.